 Gunner Johnson’s military records confirm his involvement with all 367 Battery’s battles, including the battle of Cassel and the breakout towards Dunkirk on 29th May 1940.
 His Liberation questionnaire confirmed his capture in Watou (mis-spelled as ‘Watteau‘) on 30th May 1940.
 We don’t know whether he may have been captured with the column of Artillerymen that was being led by Major Ronald Cartland MP.

-After his capture Gunner Johnson was transported across Belgium and Germany to Stalag VIIIB and, for part of his captivity, was sent to the E72 Arbeitskommando (amongst various other work parties that included E543 Drmbrowa, E346 Lenschutz and E725 Konigshutte Bismark) at the same time as my father Eric West.
+After his capture Gunner Johnson was transported across Belgium and, like my father, Eric West was temporarily interned at Stalag VIB on the German/Dutch border before travelling through Germany to Stalag VIIIB, Lamsdorf.
+For part of his captivity, was sent to the E72 Arbeitskommando amongst various other work parties that included E543 Drmbrowa, E346 Lenschutz and E725 Konigshutte Bismark.

 It is known that Eric Johnson participated in the Long March across Czechoslovakia and Southern Germany and was liberated by American forces in March 1945, weighing less than 7 stones with his 6′ 1” frame.